-Each of the designations set by this policy are shown on the Policies Map.
-These designations are largely the same as the designations of the existing Croydon Local Plan: Strategic Policies adopted in April 2013.
+Each of the designations set by this policy are shown on the draft Policies Map.
+These designations are generally the same as the designations of the same name ion the current adopted Policies Map accompanying the Croydon Local Plan: Strategic Policies.
+However there are a number of proposed amendments to the boundaries.
 However there are a number of amendments.
-These changes are summarised in Table 6.1 and full details including maps of each amendment can be found in Changes to the Policies Map arising from proposals contained within the Croydon Local Plan: Strategic Policies (Preferred and Alternative Options) and the Croydon Local Plan: Detailed Policies and Proposals (Preferred and Alternative Options) that is published as part of this consultation.
+These changes are summarised in Table 6.1